 I wanted to create a blog that would help others find loads of relevant information on the topic.
 Without them having to put in loads of effort and trawling through untold websites.
 I wanted people to think of blogging when they heard my name.
 And when they thought of blogging: Daniela Sprung.

-The blog I start back then - bloggerabc - has been an important part of my applications ever since.
-The last sentence on my cover letter was: "If you want to learn more about me, take a look at my blog bloggerabc.
-Or visit me on social networks."
+My resulting blog bloggerabc has always been an important part of my job applications ever since.
+The last sentence on my cover letters read, "And if you want to learn more about me, check out my blog bloggerabc.
+Or visit me on social media."

 This meant interested employers could get an impression of me.
 At the same time, I proved on a living object that I knew about SEO, editorial writing, content management systems, community management, and social media.
 From then on, I published an article every Wednesday.
 And I networked with the industry.
 The result: my job search was over after six months.
 I got my first permanent job at a start-up.